-Children learn that their behaviours have an effect on themselves and those around them from a very early age.
+Mutual Respect: Children learn that their behaviours have an effect on themselves and those around them from a very early age.
 We expect all members of our School to treat each other with dignity and respect.
-Dignity and respect is one of our key Christian Values and is a strong theme within both our curriculum and collective worship.
-The children know and understand that it is expected and imperative that respect is shown to everyone and to everything.
+Our children learn that we live in a country which is full of diversity.
+They are taught to respect and celebrate all differences.

-The Christian Value of Dignity and Respect ensures understanding of those who have different faiths and beliefs.
-Esher Church School enhances pupils understanding of different faiths and beliefs through religious education and learning in PSHCE.
-We follow the Guildford Diocesan syllabus for Religious Education which provides opportunities where pupils feel secure to explore, reflect, develop curiosity and independence, whilst working collaboratively within a culture which respects each other’s ambitions.
+Tolerance of those with different Faiths: Our curriculum and assemblies highlight the similarities and differences between cultures around the world.
 Our RE lessons actively promote diversity, embrace different faiths and beliefs and we reinforce messages of tolerance and respect for others.
 The children visit places of worship for different faiths and we welcome visits to the school from clergy from the Anglican Churches that we serve as well as those representing other faiths.